artsy/artsy.github.io/_drafts/making-a-components-pod.markdown

 To do this we're going to use the CocoaPods' `pod lib create` template, and React Native's `react-native init` to make a self-contained React Native repo.
 It will export a JS file, and some native code which Podspec will reference.
+This keeps the tooling complexity for iOS and React Native separate.
 Read on to start digging in.

 <!-- more -->

-[show existing links]

 So, I'm **choosing** to be annoying here.
 I will intentionally be adding `$`s before all of the commands, this is specifically to slow you down and make you think about each command.
+This isn't a quick tutorial you can skim in 2 minutes, running though it properly should take about an hour.

 <div class="mobile-only">
 <p>